Find a range of information to help you make informed decisions about your health care.

 OVERSEAS STUDENTS AND VISITORS

-– For more details please contact our friendly staff as fees may apply to some participating practices.
+For more details, please contact your practice as fees may apply to some participating practices.

-From time to time our practice staff and doctors may need to contact you via electronic means to either provide advice or information relating to your care or for appointment reminders.
+From time to time, you may be contacted by your doctor or the Myhealth team via electronic means to either provide advice or information relating to your care or for appointment reminders.
 Electronic communication includes: email, fax, SMS and through the practice-based application.
-Responding to patient initiated communication will be up to the discretion of the individual doctor and practice staff.
+Responding to patient-initiated communication will be at the discretion of the individual doctor and practice team.

-All significant electronic communication will be recorded within the patient file and any sensitive information will be encrypted for privacy purposes.
+All significant electronic communications will be recorded within the patient file and any sensitive information will be encrypted for privacy purposes.

 Where appropriate, your GP may be able to consult with you via telehealth, on the phone or video chat.
 From time to time your GP or practice nurse may also call you to relay urgent medical information.
 Phone messages will be passed on to your GP and will be dealt with at their discretion.
 For all results, and health related enquiries please book in for a consultation to ensure you are given adequate time to discuss this with your GP.